ava-labs/avalanchego/x/merkledb/README.md

 ### []byte copying
 Nodes contain a []byte which represents its value.
 This slice should never be edited internally.
 This allows usage without having to make copies of it for safety.
-Anytime these values leave the library, for example in `Get`, `GetValue`, `GetProof`, `GetRangeProof`, etc, they need to be copied into a new slice to prevent edits made outside of the library from being reflected in the DB/TrieViews.
+Anytime these values leave the library, for example in `Get`, `GetValue`, `GetProof`, `GetRangeProof`, etc, they need to be copied into a new slice to prevent edits made outside the library from being reflected in the DB/TrieViews.

+### Split Node Storage
+The nodes are stored under two different prefixes depending on if the node contains a value.
+If it does contain a value it is stored within the ValueNodeDB and if it doesn't it is stored in the IntermediateNodeDB.
+By splitting the nodes up by value, it allows better key/value iteration and a more compact key format.

 ### Single node type